Bisquick Sausage Breakfast Casserole

 food in a baking dish on a table, with breakfast casserole

 This savoury casserole is the perfect breakfast for breakfast, brunch or dinner.
 It’s also a great recipe for holidays such as Christmas morning, weekends or for busy school days.
+Another example of such a recipe is our Loaded Potato Casserole.

 The entire family will jump out of bed ready to devour this Bisquick breakfast casserole recipe.
 Yet you won’t have to get up early to make this quick and easy recipe.
 It’s made in less than an hour.